Skip to main content

 Create a Group

-Go to Settings → Groups and create a new Group.
-Add the users who should belong to it.
+Go to Admin → Groups and create a new Group.
+Add the users who belong to it.

 2